gpsites/objectivismseminar.com/index.md

 [**our TalkShoe Page**](http://www.talkshoe.com/talkshoe/web/talkCast.jsp?masterId=15215&amp;cmd=tc "The Objectivism Seminar at TalkShoe.com")!
 Here is what we have planned:

-* Monday December 18,
+* Monday January 8,
   8:00pm [Mountain][mtn]:
-  Andrew will begin
+  Greg will begin
   leading our discussion of
-  Chapter 2 (The Secret History of Fossil Fuels) in Alex Epstein's book, [The Moral Case for Fossil Fuels][book]
+  Chapter 3 (The Greatest Energy Technology of All Time) in Alex Epstein's book, [The Moral Case for Fossil Fuels][book]

 [![The Moral Case][cover]{:style="margin-left:2em;max-width:25em"}][book]